MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_Properties.md

 ## SHORT DESCRIPTION
-Describes how to use object properties in  Windows PowerShell®.
+Describes how to use object properties in  Windows PowerShell?

 ## LONG DESCRIPTION